-Go ahead and create an HTML file in the same folder with the name ‘cars.html’ and copy paste the results of parse_page command into this file.
+Go ahead and create an HTML file in the same folder with the name ‘cars.html’ and copy-paste the results of the parse_page command into this file.
 This formatted HTML data will come in handy for reference later on.

 Before starting with the next step, exit from Pry in your terminal.

 Step 5: Data Parsing